lmorchard/blog.decafbad.com/_posts/2008-07-03-getting-laconica-up-and-running.markdown

 ## Configure Web Server

 There isn't really much to configure if you're using Apache.
-There's a file `htaccess.sample` that needs to be copied to `.htaccess`â€”this will put in place all the `mod_rewrite` rules necessary to support "fancy" URLs.
+There's a file `htaccess.sample` that needs to be copied to `.htaccess`—this will put in place all the `mod_rewrite` rules necessary to support "fancy" URLs.

 On the other hand, if you're okay with uglier URLs with query parameters and whatnot, leave `.htaccess` alone and use `$config['site']['fancy'] = false` in your `config.php`.